Always check the exact language of the rules themselves available on the Department of Revenue’s website.

-If you do not have a “stand alone” document, then you can use a combination of other documents to prove full legal name, age, identity, and lawful presence in the U.S. in accordance with the DMV Identification Requirements matrix (see link above).
+If you do not have a “stand alone” document, then you can use a combination of other documents to prove full legal name, age, identity, and lawful presence in the U.S. in accordance with the DMV Identification Requirements matrix.

-An applicant’s full legal name is the name on the applicant’s birth certificate, unless it has been changed by court order, marriage, divorce, or adoption.
+Your full legal name is the name on your birth certificate, unless it has been changed by court order, marriage, divorce, or adoption.
 A certified copy of a marriage license or certificate, divorce decree, separation decree, adoption order, or name change order issued by a state or federal court may be used to prove a name change.
 If you never obtained a legal name change and your names on your supporting documents don’t match, you may need to consider a legal name change.

 What are some examples of documents that prove lawful presence in the U.S.?